EI2030/Low-power-E-Paper-OS/README.md

 Andrew S. Tanenbaum"

-So Intel likes using its Quark for themselves, but not consumers to benefit from its 25mW power consumption (as low as 1mW at 2MHz). apAnd one that makes solar or trickle/ambient power very convenient.
-Actions speak louder than words (what's on the menu).
+So Intel likes using its Quark for themselves, but not consumers to benefit from its 25mW power consumption (as low as 1mW at 2MHz).
+And one that makes solar or trickle/ambient power very convenient.
+Actions speak louder than words (what's on the menu, and what's not sold separately).

 3-6-2026
 -